 A student may be authorized to participate in academic training beginning no later than 30 days after the completion of his/her educational program.
 The Form DS-2019 must be valid throughout the student's academic training.
 Please note, if the program end date on the Form DS-2019 is reached before the academic training begins, the program date must be extended prior to the end date, and must remain valid throughout the academic training period.

-J-1 students must engage in undergraduate and pre-doctoral training for up to 18 months or the period of the full course of study, whichever is less.
-Additional time may be added only if it is a mandatory requirement of his/her degree program in the United States.
+J-1 students must engage in undergraduate training for up to period of the full course of study, not to exceed 18 months.

 J-1 students in a non-degree program of study are limited to a total stay of 24 months, inclusive of all study time and any authorized academic training.
 Non-degree students are not eligible for the exception allowing additional time for academic training.